 Cala Ratjada is a vibrant holiday resort situated on the north-eastern coast of Majorca.
-Once an old fishing village, the harbour at Cala Ratjada now sees fleets of pleasure cruises and ferries to Majorca’s sister island, Menorca.
-Cala Ratjada’s wide range of accommodation, its excellent beaches, vibrant nightlife, and warm climate make it a favourite with young and old.
+Once an old fishing village, the harbour now welcomes fleets of pleasure cruises and ferries from Majorca’s sister island, Menorca

-If you’re a nature lover or a ‘culture vulture’, then there’s plenty to keep you interested on your holiday to Cala Ratjada as well.
-There’s the Cap des Freu nature reserve nearby, which covers 13 hectares of a mountainous landscape at the island’s most north-easterly tip, which is great for a day out hiking.
-Or you could venture underground, at the famous Cuevas de Artà caves, a short drive south of Cala Ratjada.
+If you’re a nature lover you’ll be happy here.
+The Cap des Freu reserve is nearby, which covers 13 hectares of mountainous landscape at the island’s most north-easterly tip.
+Or venture underground at the famous Cuevas de Artà caves, a short drive south of Cala Ratjada.